jyang-cpr/dingo-sphinx-tutorials/doc/index.rst

 ..
 Note::

   Dingo is still under active development.
-As such these tutorials may be incomplete in certain areas.
+As such these tutorials may be incomplete in certain areas and are subject to change.
   We apologize for any inconvenience this may cause.

 ..
 Note::